-The DRC offers learning disabilities testing for current Cañada College students.
-Students who are struggling academically but have never been identified with a learning disability, and who have no history of services may qualify for LD assessment.
+Students who are struggling academically but have never been identified with a learning disability, may qualify for Learning Disability (LD) assessment.

 To Request Testing a Student Must:

-- Be enrolled in at least one course.
+- Be enrolled in at least one course at Cañada College.

-- The LD Specialist will discuss with the student the process and timeline.
+- The LD Specialist will contact you to discuss the process and timeline: